APP 311 - Contemporary Issue Asian American Studies » Fall 2020 » Midterm

 Which characterizes most Asian immigrants prior to 1924?

-A. mostly scientists and technology experts
+A. mostly laborers and agricultural workers

 B. mostly "war-brides"